filipmachala88/Products/README.md

 ## How to use

-- to start these websites you need to have official server or server imitation like [XAMPP](https://www.apachefriends.org/index.html) or [Local](https://localwp.com/) etc.
+To start these websites you need to have official server or server imitation like [XAMPP](https://www.apachefriends.org/index.html) or [Local](https://localwp.com/) etc.

 ## License